AdobeDocs/commerce-merchant-services.en/help/data-connection/create-audience.md

 ## Wrap up

 In this exercise, you created an audience in Real-Time CDP and activated it to the [!DNL Commerce] destination.
-You then created a cart price rule based on that audience and enabled the rule on your sandbox storefront when you added the product to your cart.
+Then, in the [!DNL Commerce] admin, you created a cart price rule based on that audience and enabled the rule in your sandbox environment.